Pseudo Little Red Dot: an Active Black Hole Embedded in a Dense and Dusty, Metal-Poor Starburst Galaxy at z=5.96: Spectral and Photometric Analysis of Pseudo-LRD-NOM

-Based on the broad H$\alpha$-line component, we can obtain an estimate of the central black-hole mass, following the prescription by \citet{GreeneHo2005}.
-Considering the line FWHM and magnification-corrected flux, we get $M_{\rm BH} = 2.9^{+2.8}_{-1.3} \times 10^6 \,\rm M_\odot$.
+Based on the H$\alpha$-line broad component, we can obtain an estimate of the central black-hole mass, following the prescription by \citet{GreeneHo2005}.
+Considering the line FWHM and magnification-corrected flux, we get $M_{\rm BH} = 5.6^{+2.9}_{-3.4} \times 10^6 \,\rm M_\odot$.
+The error budget in this mass estimate is dominated by the error in the H$\alpha$ broad-component FWHM, given the functional dependence on it in the \citet{GreeneHo2005} formula.
 This means that {\it Pseudo-LRD-NOM} hosts a massive black hole, but amongst the smallest typically found in LRDs at these redshifts, which can reach up to $\rm \sim 10^9 \, \rm M_\odot$ \citep[e.g.,][]{Maiolino2025_Chandra, Taylor2025}.

 In turn, the flux measured on the narrow component of H$\alpha$ can be used to obtain an estimate of the ongoing star formation rate (SFR) in the galaxy, under the assumption that existing calibrations to obtain SFRs from $L\rm(H\alpha)$ for high-$z$ galaxies are applicable to {\it Pseudo-LRD-NOM}.
 As we will show in \S\ref{sec:sed}, the minimum colour excess on the stellar models that can satisfactorily explain the spectral continuum of this source is $\rm E(B-V) \approx 0.18$.
-Assuming the dust attenuation law by \citet{calzetti_dust_2000}, which is adequate for high-$z$ star-forming galaxies \citep{McLure2018}, we find that the magnification- and dust-corrected $L(\rm narrow \, H\alpha) \gsim (3.3 \pm 1.8) \times 10^{41} \, \rm erg \, s^{-1}$.
+Assuming the dust attenuation law by \citet{calzetti_dust_2000}, which is adequate for high-$z$ star-forming galaxies \citep{McLure2018}, we find that the magnification- and dust-corrected $L(\rm narrow \, H\alpha) \gsim (4.2^{+0.46}_{-0.36}) \times 10^{41} \, \rm erg \, s^{-1}$.
 To convert this minimum H$\alpha$ luminosity into an SFR, we considered the formula provided by \citet{Shapley2023} which is valid for low metallicities.
-We obtain SFR(H$\alpha$)$\gsim (0.71 \pm 0.38) \, \rm M_\odot yr^{-1}$, which is very similar to the value obtained if we consider the conversion formula provided by \citet{Theios2019} instead: SFR(H$\alpha$)$\gsim (0.76 \pm 0.41) \, \rm M_\odot yr^{-1}$.
-This SFR implies that {\it Pseudo-LRD-NOM} is a starburst galaxy (see \S\ref{sec:sed}).
+We obtain SFR(H$\alpha$)$\gsim (0.90^{^+0.10}_{-0.08}) \, \rm M_\odot yr^{-1}$, which is very similar to the value obtained if we consider the conversion formula provided by \citet{Theios2019} instead: SFR(H$\alpha$)$\gsim (0.96^{^+0.11}_{-0.09}) \, \rm M_\odot yr^{-1}$.